 To get the most natural look when applying powder bronzer, it’s important to use both the right tools as well as the right application techniques.
 In this article, I’m going to explain how to get the most natural look when you apply powder bronzer, and where to strategically place the bronzer to get your faux glow.

 Powder bronzer is the easiest and most adaptable bronzer you can use and can quickly be applied to both the face and body.
 If you aren’t sure whether to use powder bronzer or liquid bronzer to begin with, check out my article How to Fake it… Choosing Bronzer.

-To get the most natural look, I recommend using the proper brush to apply powder bronzer.
+To get the most “natural tan” look, I recommend using the proper brush to apply powder bronzer.
 The best tool I have found is to use a very large loose powder brush, preferably one that is more than two inches in width at the widest part of the bristles.
 I recommend the #150 by MAC for applying bronzer.

 A very soft and wide brush will be the most flexible and will softly sweep the powder bronzer across your skin.
-Using a brush any smaller than this can make the bronzer too concentrated and can often lead to bronzer “stripes”.
+Using a brush any smaller than this can make the bronzer too concentrated and can often lead to tell-tale bronzer “stripes”.